jrosdahl/fancy-dabbrev/README.md

 1. **Preview**: If `fancy-dabbrev-mode` is enabled, a preview of the first expansion candidate will be shown when any text has been entered.
 If `fancy-dabbrev` then is called, the candidate will be expanded.
-The preview will only be shown if no other text (except whitespace) is to the right of the cursor.
 2. **Popup menu**: The first call to `fancy-dabbrev` will expand the entered word prefix just like `dabbrev-expand`.
 But the second call will show a popup menu with other candidates (with the second candidate selected).
 The